Coldaine/mcp-unity/README.md

         -   Adds the functionality to run AI model inference, allowing developers to deploy and run pre-trained neural networks *within your game or application* for features like NPC behavior, image recognition, etc.

 -   **Use Cases:**
     -   **MCP Unity:** "Create a new 3D object, name it 'Player', add a Rigidbody, and set its mass to 10."
-"Run all Play Mode tests."
+"Run all the EditMode tests."
 "Ask to fix the error on the console log."
 "Execute the custom menu item 'Prepare build for iOS' and fix any errors that may occur."
     -   **Unity 6.2 AI:** "Generate a sci-fi texture for this material."
 "Update all trees position in the scene to be placed inside of terrain zones tagged with 'forest'."
 "Create a walking animation for this character."
 "Generate 2D sprites to complete the character."
 "Ask details about the error on the console log."

 -   **Complementary, Not Mutually Exclusive:**